The comprehensive guide to pricing digital products and profiting

 But you also need somewhere to host and sell that ebook.

-Selling ebooks on your website can be the more affordable option, but you’ll still need to minimally buy a domain name and website builder or storefront for that.
+Selling ebooks on your website can be the more affordable option, but you’ll still need to minimally buy a domain name and website builder for that.

 As for taxes, we aren’t just talking about paying income tax; your country, state, or city may also require you to collect sales tax on whatever downloads you sell plus pay use tax on items you purchased to produce your digital download.